Mertil Melin

-Lieutenant General Mertil Börje Melin (born 17 July 1945) is a retired Swedish Army officer.
-Melin started his military career as a ranger at Norrland's Dragoons (K 4) in Umeå and after several position and courses he became Chief of Army Command (19961998) and military commander of the Northern Military District (19982000) in Boden.
-After some time at the European Union Military Committee in Brussels he finished his career as the Crown Equerry of the Royal Court of Sweden.
+Lieutenant General Mertil Börje Melin (17 July 1945 – 20 October 2023) was a Swedish Army officer.
+Born in Stånga, Sweden, in 1945, Melin developed an early passion for horses, which continued during his military service at Norrland Dragoons in Umeå.
+He graduated from the Military Academy Karlberg in 1968, embarking on a distinguished military career.
+He excelled in various officer training programs, becoming a lieutenant general and serving as the Chief of Army Command.
+His achievements include being the youngest colonel and regimental commander in Sweden at age 43.
+Melin also represented Sweden in the European Union and NATO military committees.
+Later in life, he served as the Crown Equerry of the Royal Court of Sweden from 2003 to 2015.

 Early life

 Melin was born on 17 July 1945 in Stånga, Sweden, the son of Sven Erik Olof Melin (1909–1987) and Dagny Gertrud Emilia Ulmstedt (1913–2004).
 His interest in horses started in the mid-1950s at the farm in Stånga where his neighbor had three Ardennais and a Gotland pony.
 He left Gotland and the farm in Stånga in 1963 to do his military conscription at the cavalry regiment Norrland Dragoons (K 4) in Umeå.
-Melin interest in horses came in handy there too as the regiment had 400 horses in its stable.
+Melin's interest in horses came in handy there too as the regiment had 400 horses in its stable.
 He then attended the Swedish Armed Forces School for Secondary Education from which he graduated in 1967.